wireservice/csvkit/docs/scripts/in2csv.rst

                            "-" to write all sheets.
      --use-sheet-names     Use the sheet names as file names when --write-sheets is set.
+     --reset-dimensions    Ignore the sheet dimensions provided by the XLSX file.
      --encoding-xls ENCODING_XLS
                            Specify the encoding of the input XLS file.
      -y SNIFF_LIMIT, --snifflimit SNIFF_LIMIT